xpac27/pony-gameoflife/README.md

 ## Settings

-- Lower `swap_interval` in `Renderer.pony` to speed up the simulation, 1 means synced with monitor's refresh rate
+- Lower `swap_interval` in `Renderer.pony` to speed up the simulation, 1 means in sync with monitor
-- Change `scale` in `Game.pony` to change the simulation's resolution, higher means smaller (and thus more) cells
+- Change `scale` in `Game.pony` to change the simulation's resolution, higher means more cells